zitadel/zitadel/docs/docs/legal/data-processing-agreement.md

 Under the Agreement, the Processor shall process Personal Data on behalf of the Customer.

-This Annex applies to all processing of Customer&#39;s data (including data of the users of Customer&#39;s organization) with reference to persons (&quot; **Personal Data**&quot;) which is related to the Agreement and which is carried out by the Processor, its employees or agents.
+This Annex applies to all processing of Customer's data (including data of the users of Customer's organization) with reference to persons ("**Personal Data**") which is related to the Agreement and which is carried out by the Processor, its employees or agents.

 The Customer shall be responsible for compliance with the statutory provisions of the data protection laws, in particular for the lawfulness of the transfer of data to the Processor as well as for the lawfulness of the data processing.